r03942139/Continuous-Phase-Frequency-Shift-Keying/README.md

 # Continuous-Phase-Frequency-Shift-Keying"
-This is the MATLAB simulation and TI OMAP system codes for Continuous Phase Frequency Shift Keying Modulation.
+This is the GNU-Octave simulation and TI OMAP system codes for Continuous Phase Frequency Shift Keying Modulation.
 Both wire and wireless(antenna) solution is included.

 ## Authors